 - if your medication is included in the IVF costs (such cost is rarely included in the basic costs)

-- if ICSI is included in the treatment price (every IVF clinic has their own policy, so check this out by yourself)
+- if ICSI is included in the treatment price (every IVF clinic has their own policy, so make sure you ask about that)

 - if embryo freezing and monitoring is included